In California, earthquakes are a fact of life. The next one may strike any day, and it may just be that big one.

 When the ground shakes, gas pipes may burst and cause leaks, fires and explosions.
 While you can’t prevent earthquakes, you can do your part to stop them from causing fires.
 Make sure that you use flexible piping to connect natural gas to your appliances and know when to shut off the gas supply to your residence.

-Over the past 13 years, we’ve designed and retrofitted 1000s of projects right here in earthquake country.
+Over the past 15 years, we’ve designed and retrofitted 1000s of projects right here in earthquake country.
 If your home needs a seismic retrofit, we will do our best to find an economical solution that protects your family and home from the next seismic event.
-Call us at (877) 704-5687 for a FREE consultation and quote.